Phi Alpha Honor Society

 Phi Alpha membership is invitation only.
 Social work students starting their Junior year in the advanced standing program and who are the top 30% of their class will receive an invitation to join the honor society.
 Members are required to attend meetings and complete 40 hours of service before the end of their senior year.
 Phi Alpha provides many service opportunities to reach the service requirement.

 Invited members are required to make one $50 payment for a life-time membership.
 The fee can be paid to Becky Montoya in Old Main 239B.
 Checks must be made out to SSWA Department USU.
 If you are mailing payment, please post to Becky Montoya – 0730 Old Main Hill – Logan, UT 84322.
 Fees may also be paid below, via PayPal.

 Benefits of Membership

-- Respected by employers, social workers and college admissions
+- Respected by employers, professional, and college admissions

 - National presentation opportunities

 - Lifetime membership